-Kendall Brock enters his second season with the Pirates after spending two seasons as the wide receivers coach for Willamette University in Salem, Oregon.
+Kendall Brock enters his third season with the Pirates after spending two seasons as the wide receivers coach for Willamette University in Salem, Oregon.
 Prior to Willamette he served as the offensive coordinator at Spanish Springs High School in Reno, Nevada for one season.

 Brock joined the Pirates coaching staff in 2018 serving as the run game coordinator and running backs coach.
 With Brock directing the running backs, VC finished fourth in the CCCAA in total rush yards with 2,645.
 During the Southern California championship season, Brock helped Thomas Duckett and Hayden Nease achieve All-Conference honors.
 Duckett finished his sophomore campaign with 1,128 rush yards and 10 touchdowns and was named Northern Conference Offensive Player of the Year, first team All-State, and first team All-American.